 A series of brief paragraphs in which appraisers provide detailed assessments of employee performance in particular categories, such as major accomplishments, areas of exceptional performance, areas that require improvement, and goals and expectations for the following year.

-A numerical scale form takes a quantitative approach in which the appraiser assigns a numeric value to the employee’s performance in a specific aspect of a larger category.
-A 5-point scale is typically used.
-For example, the appraiser may be asked to rank the employee’s computer skills on a scale of 1 to 5 (with 1 being worst and 5 being best, or vice versa).
+A numerical scale form takes a quantitative approach in which the appraiser assigns a rating to the employee's performance in a specific aspect of a larger category.
+A 5-point descriptive scale is recommended.
+For example, the appraiser may be asked to rank the employee's computer skills on a scale of 1 to 5 (with 5 being exceptional and 1 being unsatisfactory).
 Numerical scales are more informative for the employee when accompanied by comments.
 Learn more about performance review ratings.